 What does “Boricua” mean?

-“Boricua” is the indigenous Taíno name for the island commonly known as “Puerto Rico.”
-Boricua is often used to denote pride in the non-Americanized aspects of the island’s cultures and communities.
+“Boricua” is the indigenous Taíno name for the archipelago commonly known as “Puerto Rico.”
+Boricua is often used to denote national pride in the non-Americanized aspects of the archipelago’s various indigenous cultures and communities.

 Jesus Banuelos-Rivera (2019-present)